 Nage waza

 The Aikido repertoire has numerous techniques in order to deal with the numerous attacking possibilities that exist.
 To assist in the learning of these techniques they are traditionally organised into groups with common principles or applications.
-Techniques conclude generally in 2 ways, either with a projection (nage waza) or with a pin (osae waza).
+Techniques conclude generally in 2 ways, either with a projection/throw (nage waza) or with a pin/control (osae waza).

 The techniques however are the means and not the end, the true principles of aikido , which can only be learned over a long period of time, relate to timing, control of space , effective use of the unified power of the body (Kokyu Ryoku) and perhaps most important of all maintaining a clear and undisturbed mind under any circumstances (Fudoshin).